Sterling set for worst month vs dollar since September | Business

 - United Kingdom

-Sterling edged lower on Friday and was on track for its worst month versus the dollar since September after the Bank of England kept its policy unchanged.
+Sterling edged lower on Friday against the euro and the dollar and was on track for its worst month against the dollar since September after the Bank of England kept its policy unchanged.

-The BoE kept the size of its stimulus programme at the same level and left its benchmark interest rate at an all-time low of 0.1% on Thursday.
+The BoE kept the size of its stimulus programme at the same level and left its benchmark interest rate at an all-time low of 0.1%.
 It also said inflation would surpass 3% as Britain's economy reopens, but the climb further above its 2% target would only be temporary.

-"GBP was an under-performer yesterday, hit by a BoE that was not quite as hawkish as traders had expected," analysts at ING said.
+"Sterling was the worst-performing G-10 currency after the Bank of England pushed back against some of the hawkish speculation that had arisen, particularly since the Fed's shift last week," said Deutsche Bank strategist Jim Reid.
+Last week, sterling dropped below $1.38 against a strengthening dollar after the U.S. Federal reserve surprised markets by signalling it would raise interest rates and end emergency bond-buying sooner than expected.

 Investors had hoped a more optimistic economic assessment from the BoE would push sterling back towards $1.40.
-Sterling was down 0.1% versus the dollar at $1.3910 at 0824 GMT, and it was on track for its worst month against the greenback since September 2020.
+Sterling was down 0.04% against the dollar at $1.3919 at 1350 GMT, on track for its worst month against the greenback since September 2020.

-Earlier this month, sterling dropped below $1.38 against a strengthening dollar after the U.S. Federal Reserve surprised markets by signalling it would raise interest rates and end emergency bond-buying sooner than expected.
-News of the rapid spread of the Delta COVID-19 variant in Britain has also weighed marginally on sentiment.
+In the meantime, British retailers reported a jump in sales in June as the vaccination push encouraged shoppers to go out and spend.
+But cases are rising.
+On Thursday, Britain recorded the highest number of new coronavirus infections since early February.

 Investors are also watching a dispute between Britain and the European Union over post-Brexit trade in the British province of Northern Ireland.
-This week, on the fifth anniversary of the Brexit referendum, the EU informally agreed to grant Britain a three-month extension to resolve the dispute over whether chilled meat products produced in mainland Britain can continue to be sold in Northern Ireland.

-Versus the euro, the pound was 0.2% lower at 85.84 pence, but was still set for a weekly gain.
+Against the euro, the pound was 0.4% lower at 86.00 pence, after hitting a nine-day low.

+Jeffrey Sacks, EMEA Head Investment Strategy at Citi Private Bank, said he favoured sterling over the euro.
+"Sterling continues to benefit from inflows driven by pent-up demand for all asset classes and is inexpensive in valuation terms," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)